mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/start-here/index.md

     ![DC/OS dashboard in the administrative console](/1.13/img/sample-dashboard.png)

 Congratulations!
-You have successfully created your first DC/OS cluster, and can now start exploring what you can do here in subsequent tutorials.
+You have successfully created your first DC/OS cluster.
+You can now start exploring what you can do using this cluster in subsequent tutorials.

 # Next steps
 Now that you have a small cluster running, you can install the DC/OS command-line interface (CLI) and start exploring administrative and operational tasks.